-Multiple cancers are using GPCRs localized on a variety of immune cells to shut down the immune response by over-producing their corresponding endogenous ligands.
-It is the case for adenosine and the A2A receptors, but also for prostaglandin E2 (PGE2), over-produced in COX2 overexpressing tumors, and activating the prostaglandin receptor 4 (EP4R).
+A variety of cancers over-produce ligands of GPCRs expressed by specific immune cells to shut down their surveillance.
+It is the case for adenosine via A2a and A2b receptors, but also for prostaglandin E2 (PGE2), produced by COX2 positive tumors, that activates the prostaglandin receptor 4 (EP4R).
 Antagonizing EP4R is therefore a novel therapeutic approach to restore cancer recognition by the immune system and combat its progression.

 EP4R antagonist (DT-9081)

 We have designed a small molecule drug candidate DT-9081 which is progressing towards the clinic.
 Together with tumor profiling, we translate preclinical biomarkers monitoring target engagement and efficacy to support clinical development and cancer type prioritization.